farismismar/eesc7v86-fall22/README.md

 Channel equalization is performed through the choices of zero forcing and MMSE equalizers.

-Symbol detection is performed through two different algorithm: 1) maximum likelihood and 2) unsupervised learning.
+Symbol detection is performed through three different algorithms: 1) maximum likelihood, 2) unsupervised learning, and 3) deep neural networks.

 Symbol quantization through Lloyd-Max is also implemented from a forked implementation (credits in source code).